417-OS-Project/producer-consumer/README.md

 ## Running Instructions
 This program can be run with either Gradle's build functionality or from the jar file.
-Both will require the following arguments to be passed to them: time (length of the program in milloseconds), producers (number of producers), and consumers (number of consumers).
+Both will require the following arguments to be passed to them: time (length of the program in milliseconds), producers (number of producers), and consumers (number of consumers).

 ### Run with Gradle